RalphHightower/blog/_posts/2025/04/2025-04-07-TrumpsAmericaFirstWillBeAmericaAlone.md

 2. Texting war plans over unsecured, personal cellphones.
 3. Pivot to Russia.
 4. Canada, Britain, Australia, New Zealand considering limiting intelligence sharing with the United States; not considered a reliable partner.
+5. Trump’s idea of negotiation is “I win.
+You lose.”

 - [How To Lose Friends And Piss Off The World 🌎: Trump’s Tariffs Continue Market Turmoil.
 Trumpcession On Target!]({% link _posts/2025/04/2025-04-04-20250404StockMarketClosingIndexes.md %})<br />2025-04-04 @RalphHightower
 - [How To Lose Friends and Piss Off The World 🌎: Trump Tariffs Unleash Bears In World’s China Shops]({% link _posts/2025/04/2025-04-03-TrumpTariffsTankMarkets.md %}).<br />2025-04-03. @RalphHightower